-Published by Animal Aid, and written especially for members of the UK based Association of Medical Research Charities (AMRC), it makes the scientific case against the use of animals in biomedical research.
+Published by Animal Aid, and written especially for members of the UK based Association of Medical Research Charities (AMRC), this brief makes the scientific case against the use of animals in biomedical research.

 Animal Aid provided copies to all 136 members of the AMRC and NZAVS has stepped forward to provide copies to NZ researchers using animals in medical research.